 - 1. Class Polo or t-shirt with appropriate student level on the shirt.
 A plain (white, black, grey, or blue) shirt may be worn under the polo shirt/t-shirt.
 It is not permitted for any other color shirt. - 2.
 Navy Blue or Black pants.
-This must be a dress pants or Fire/EMS style pants.
+These must be dress pants or Fire/EMS style pants.
 No Jeans are allowed. - 3.
 Black or navy above the ankle socks. - 4.
 Black leather non-braided uniform belt with plain buckle. - 5.
 Black shoes/boot.
 Shoes must be closed toe and cannot be tennis shoe or cowboy boots. - 6.
 No baseball caps to be worn during class, clinical or field time.
-A Plain blue or black stocking cap may be worn outside during field time.
+A Plain blue or black stocking cap may be worn outside during field time. - 7.
+(Optional) Job shirt may be purchased through program vendors and worn in addition to the uniform described above.
+Note: Students are not permitted to wear job shirts in the emergency department setting. - 8.
+Appropriate Student ID MUST be worn.